Please note: Admission is selective, and candidates

 individuals (45% couples – 55% individuals).
 I believe that pastoral work is at the core relational work

 – it is about healing relationship with self, others, God.
 Providing the additional Marriage &

 that comes with the change in the focus from pastoral counseling to relational

 & pastoral therapy will ultimately serve those who will come seeking help

-Attrition / Retention / Graduation RatesFor students entering in 2013, we
+Attrition / Retention / Graduation RatesFor students entering in 2014 and 2015, we

 graduating in 2014 and 2015, we accepted only students who were previously

 enrolled in our pastoral counseling degree or post-master certificate program.

 Ninety-four percent of the degree students chose to transfer into our newly

 launched MARPT degree program.Nearly all students who have entered either the MARPT or pastoral counseling degree programs complete the program or transfer into another degree or certificate that STM offers.
 Only 3% have discerned a different vocational path.Our 2014 class includes 5 MARPT